 Taking the Next Step Toward a Rewarding Career in Human Resources

 If you’re considering entering the human resources profession as a first career or if you’re looking at it as a possible career change, that’s great!
 The next step should be making sure you not only have the right skills to be a successful HR professional but that you’ve developed those skills in a way that will bring significant value to the 21st-century workforce.
 That’s what you’ll achieve at National University.
 We’re working with individuals just like you who want to make a positive difference in the lives of others and who are excited about the many opportunities to do that through a rewarding career in human resources.

 If you’re interested in becoming a human resources professional, consider enrolling in National University’s Master of Arts in Human Resources Management program.
-You can learn more about National University, the on-campus and online degrees and programs we offer, veteran opportunities, and student experiences by reading the blog articles on our resources page.
+You can learn more about National University, the on-campus and online degrees and programs we offer, veteran opportunities, and student experiences by reading the blog articles.